HN2 Elastomer in Swift Current

 ELASTOMER CLASSIFICATION AND PROPERTIES

 In comparison to HN1, HN2 has a much lower swell in higher API gravity oils and associated levels of aromatics.
-Swell, due to water, is slightly higher with HN2 due to the polymer change for better oil resistance.
-Increased water swell can be viewed as trivial due to an oil and water composition, which is virtually one-half with HN2 vs HN1.
+Swell due to water is slightly higher with HN2 due to the polymer changes required for better oil resistance.
+Increased water swell can be viewed as trivial in an oil and water composition.
 (Refer to Table 3 and Table 4 for additional details.)

 The bond strength of the HN2 elastomer was another key focus in development resulting in significant improvements, notably, in terms of bond retention in high-temperature fluids to simulate extended downhole exposure to higher temperatures.

-Lifting Solutions continues to monitor field results with initial installation and our findings continue to show a significant runtime improvement as shown in Figure 2.
+Lifting Solutions continues to monitor field results of our initial installation and the findings continue to show a significant runtime improvement of over 2.5x as shown in Figure 2.

 CONCLUSION